 After the children had their fun, Uncle Joe scrubbed the cauldron clean.
 He and our son, Gabriel, drilled several holes in the bottom for drainage.
 Then I sprayed the cauldron with a sealant and painted it.
 It was ready for planting!

 We added a layer of rocks to the bottom of the cauldron for drainage and then filled in the rest with good potting soil.
 The children helped me pick out the herbs we wanted to add.
 We may have gone a bit herb crazy, but the kids LOVE it.
 We planted…

 - Lemon Balm

 - German Thyme

 Lastly, we used an old water trough that had holes throughout the bottom and turned it into a strawberry planter!
 A couple of our transplants look “iffy” so we will keep an eye on them.
 On either side of the water trough Jade and I planted blueberry bushes!
 Jade is a HUGE fan of blueberries so she was more than happy to to help plant them and then water them.

-With every plant we planted the children and I talked about the different books on gardening that we've read.
+With every plant we planted the children and I talked about the different books on gardening that we’ve read.
 We talked about the needs of specific plants.
-We talked about how seeds germinate and how plants grow.
+The children talked about how seeds germinate and how plants grew.
 We are learning and experiencing so much here on the farm and about gardening with the children.
-I find that letting them be a part of the planting process gives them a confidence that they can't get from books alone.
+I find that letting them be a part of the planting process gives them a confidence that they can’t get from books alone.
 Let them get dirty.
 Let them make a mess.
 Let them take pride in a job well done.